kiokogit/incourage-test/README.md

 ### Automated UI testing
-Used CypressStudio to record and automate end to end testing of the user experience theough the application.
+Used CypressStudio to record and automate end to end testing of the user experience theough the application, just like PlayWright would.
 Comprehensive issues developed are found in the Issues and Bug reports.

 The script for the automated cypress steps are indicated in this file: